PhantomKnight287/frameground/challenges/react/setting-up-project/index.md

-### Creating a New React App

-This task involves creating a new React application using the `create-react-app` command, which streamlines the setup process by generating a boilerplate React project.
+To use React, we need to set up a React project.
+A React project takes away all the hassle of setting up a React application from scratch.
+It provides a pre-configured project structure and all the necessary dependencies to get started with React development.
+This allows us to focus on building our application instead of worrying about the project setup.

-#### Steps to Create a New React App:
+## Steps to Create a New React App:

 1. **Installation**: Ensure you have Node.js and npm (Node Package Manager) installed on your system.
 If not, download and install them from [Node.js website](https://nodejs.org/).